 3 min individual presentation replaces the group presentation.

 The assessment strategy is designed to provide students with the opportunity to demonstrate the acquisition of the following skills and knowledge:

-competence and creativity in group presentations and the use of ICT
+Evidence competence and creativity in group presentations with the use of ICT

 understanding and confident application of maths and statistics to business problem

-develop oral and numeracy skills to be confident at analysing and communicating information
+develop numeracy skills to be confident at analysing and communicating numeric information

 Students receive marks out of 100 for both assessments, along with feedback on their individual performance.